FC Barcelona: 1978–2000: Núñez and stabilization

-In 1979, Barcelona bought La Masia, a farmer's house built in 1702, to be a residence for young academy players.
+In 1979, Barcelona made La Masia, a farmer's house built in 1702, adjacent to the Camp Nou, the residence for young academy players.
 It would later play a significant role in the club's future success.

-In 1978, Josep Lluís Núñez became the first elected president of FC Barcelona.
+In 1978, Josep Lluís Núñez became the first elected president of Barcelona.
 Since then, the members of Barcelona have elected the club president.
-The process of electing a president of FC Barcelona was closely tied to Spain's transition to democracy in 1974 and the end of Franco's dictatorship.
+The process of electing a president of Barcelona was closely tied to Spain's transition to democracy in 1974 and the end of Franco's dictatorship.
 The new president's main objective was to develop Barcelona into a world-class club by giving it stability both on and off the pitch.
 His presidency lasted 22 years.
 It deeply affected the image of Barcelona, as Núñez held to a strict policy regarding wages and discipline, letting go of such players as Diego Maradona, Romário and Ronaldo rather than meeting their demands.

 The club won its first European Cup Winners' Cup on 16 May 1979, beating Fortuna Düsseldorf 4–3 in Basel.
 More than 30,000 travelling blaugrana fans watched the final.
-The same year, Núñez began to invest in the club's youth programme by converting La Masia into a dormitory for young academy players from abroad.
+The same year, Núñez began to invest in the club's youth programme by converting La Masia (the farmhouse in the property where the Camp Nou was built) into a dormitory for young academy players from abroad.
 The name of the dormitory would later become synonymous with the youth programme of Barcelona.